You may think a south facing window is a must to do well with houseplants.

 Architects tend to put smaller windows on the east facing sides of homes and buildings.
 This may mean you’ll need to be a bit creative in choosing smaller plants to fit in some kind of tight settings.

-If your east facing window is large, naturally you can choose larger plant specimens.
+If your east window is large, naturally you can choose larger plant specimens.

 A good-sized east facing window provides the opportunity to amass a collection of plants that blends in nicely with the backdrop of landscape plants outdoors.